By Jonathan Ortiz, Sabrina Sucato, and Barbara Reina

 Warwick

-With her favorite board game in mind, owner Joanne Graney created the Clue-inspired shabby-chic Garden Room; The Library, complete with hardwood tables and a gas fireplace; and The Blue Willow Room, featuring a 1780 Thomas Minton pattern.
+With her favorite board game in mind, owner Joanne Graney created the Clue-inspired shabby-chic Garden Room; The Library, complete with hardwood tables and a gas fireplace; The Blue Willow Room, featuring a 1780 Thomas Minton pattern; and The Front Porch where, in the warmer months, you can enjoy your tea with a pleasant view of the sunset.
 Recipes from England, Ireland, and Graney’s grandmother introduce guests to a proper cup.
-The Tea for Two comes with 12 assorted sandwiches, scones with butter, a fresh pot, and two desserts for $55.
+The Tea for Two comes with two assortments of traditional tea sandwiches, scones, a fresh pot, and two desserts for $55.
 There’s also a Wee Tea for children under 10, complete with sandwiches, a beverage, and a vanilla ice cream or brownie sundae.

 Carmel